"Tell me and I forget. Show me and I remember. Let me do and I understand."

 International Baccalaureate (IB):

-From secondary school onwards, students can choose whether they wish to continue their education in the Swiss system with a federal Matura or whether they prefer an internationally recognized Matura (IB Diploma Program).
-SOT offers a Gymnasium with Gymnasium the International Baccalaureate (IB) Diploma (available from summer 2028).
-This is recognized worldwide and accepted by virtually all universities and colleges in Switzerland.
-This decision can also be made in the third year of secondary school.
-If students leave our school during grades 7–9, they are well prepared for the transition to public Swiss education.
-A child at SOT can therefore develop their potential without unnecessary and premature pressure.
+Starting in secondary school choose whether to pursue a path leading to the Swiss system with a Swiss Matura or an internationally recognized Matura (IB Diploma Programme).
+SOT offers a gymnasium with the International Baccalaureate (IB) Diploma (available starting in summer 2028).
+This diploma is recognized worldwide and accepted by virtually all universities and colleges in Switzerland.
+This decision can also be made as late as the third year of secondary school.
+If students leave our school during grades 7–9, they are well prepared for the transition to the Swiss public education system.
+A child at SOT can thus develop their potential without unnecessary and premature pressure.

 Mindset and personal development: